Chobe National Park Game Drive – Botswana

 I was staying at the excellent Elephant Trail Backpackers in Kazungula, Kasane and with a fellow guest, I signed up for their Chobe National Park Combo Tour.
 It included a 6-hour Game Drive and, after lunch, a 3-hour boat cruise.

-There don't seem to be tourist agencies for Chobe National Park.
+There don’t seem to be tourist agencies for Chobe National Park.
 Each lodge seems to operate its own tours.
 So, as a solo traveller, I was happy to find another traveller ready to go.
-It is also low season now.
+It is also the low season now.

 Chobe National Park is famous for the Big 4.